-'Non-Traded Market Risk' The risk that the current or future exposure in the banking book (i.e. non-traded book) will impact bank's capital and/or earnings due to adverse movements in Interest or Foreign Exchange Rates.
+'Non-Traded Market Risk' The risk that the current or future exposure in the banking book (i.e. non-traded book) will impact bank's capital and/or earnings due to adverse movements in Interest or foreign exchange rates.

-'Non-Traded VaR' Reflects the volatility in the value of the available for sale investments in the liquidity pool which flow directly through capital via the available for sale reserve.
-The underlying methodology to calculate non traded VaR is similar to Traded Management VaR, but the two measures are not directly comparable.
-The Non Traded VaR represents the volatility to capital driven by the available for sale exposures.
+'Non-Traded VaR' Reflects the volatility in the value of the fair value through other comprehensive income (FVOCI) investments in the liquidity pool which flow directly through capital via the FVOCI reserve.
+The underlying methodology to calculate non-traded VaR is similar to Traded Management VaR, but the two measures are not directly comparable.
+The Non-Traded VaR represents the volatility to capital driven by the FVOCI exposures.
 These exposures are in the banking book and do not meet the criteria for trading book treatment.